 Some NIGMS-funded researchers use imaging techniques to peer inside cells, examine their structures, and study how they divide, grow, communicate, and carry out basic functions.
 Others use biochemical and genetic tests to study how cells interact with their environments, including those that may be toxic.
 Understanding cells’ biological processes helps to keep us healthy and identify new methods for treating disease.

 Take our quiz to test how well you know cells.
-Afterward, check out our Studying Cells fact sheet and other blog posts on cell biology.
+Afterward, check out our other blog posts on cell biology.

 Continue reading “Quiz: How Does Your Knowledge of Life’s Building Blocks Stack Up?”